SrivigneshM/password_manager/README.md

 ## Steps to invoke flask app

-Open the home page html file in browser (/password_manager/home.html)
+Invoke the URL from browser http://localhost:5000/